Gudrun Pausewang: Biography

 Pausewang was awarded the Order of Merit of the Federal Republic of Germany.
 Several schools were named after her, and she received the Deutscher Jugendliteraturpreis for her life's work in 2017.
-Her books Die Wolke and Die letzten Kinder von Schewenhorn became part of required reading in schools, providing a formative and highly ambivalent reading experience shared by many West Germans born in the 1970s and 1980s.
+Her books Die Wolke and Die letzten Kinder von Schewenborn became part of required reading in schools, providing a formative and highly ambivalent reading experience shared by many West Germans born in the 1970s and 1980s.

 From 2016, she lived in a senior citizens' home in Baunach, where she died on 23 January 2020.